danielsar123/P2PApp/README.md

 ## How to Use
 Find the directory of the project, and run this line in command prompt: python chat.py <enter port number (e.g. 123)>

-## Authors

-Daniel Sarkisian - Set up server and client threads and handled methods involving connection, sending messages, and error handling.

-David Nazaretyan - Set up methods involving terminating connections, exiting system, and also aided in error handling and other bugs.